 Pulp Fiction follows respectively the lives of two mob hit men, a boxer, a gangster’s wife and a pair of diner bandits whose stories all intertwine in four distinct tales of violence and redemption.

-I touched on it above that while he might be influential he is by no means original, a lot like this review funnily enough and he’s certainly not above borrowing, stealing or making homage to other people’s work.
-The scene that comes to mind which best demonstrates this is the dance scene in Jack Rabbit Slims which Tarantino took shot for shot from the Jean-Luc Godard film ‘Bande a Part’ and he wasn’t even ashamed because he named his production company after that movie.
-He also took a portion of the biblical quote Jules is fond of saying from the Sonny Chiba film Karate Kiba as the quote is almost word for word from the opening scene.
+I touched on this above, but Tarantino isn’t shy about showing his influences, a scene which demonstrates this is the dance scene in Jack Rabbit Slims which Tarantino took shot for shot from the Jean-Luc Godard film ‘Bande a Part’, going even further as to name his production company after the movie.
+He also took a portion of the biblical quote Jules is fond of saying from the Sonny Chiba film Karate Kiba.

 I don’t know how many other people never caught the reference about the milkshakes but it always bugged me.
 Now I admit that a quick google search could have cleared things up but I am by nature lazy so It was only when I was doing research for this film that I found out that in the dinner when Mia orders her $5 shake the waiter played by Steve Buscemi asks her if she wants it “Martin and Lewis or Amos and Andy?”
 He is referring to two comedy duos – Dean Martin and Jerry Lewis who are two white men and Amos and Andy who are two black men.
 Basically, he is asking her if she wants a vanilla shake or a chocolate shake.